-I. DEFINITIONS OF SELECT UNIT VALUES
+J. DEFINITIONS OF SELECT UNIT VALUES

-- 1. BY REPORT "BR" ITEMS: "BR" in the value column indicates that the value of this service is to be determined "by report", because the service is too unusual or variable to be assigned a unit relativity.
-Pertinent information concerning the nature, intent and need for the procedure or service, the time, the skill and equipment necessary, etc., is to be furnished.
+- 1. BY REPORT "BR" ITEMS: "BR" in the value column indicates that the value of this service is to be determined "by report" because the service is too unusual or variable to be assigned a unit relativity.
+Pertinent information concerning the nature, intent, and need for the procedure or service, the time, the skill and equipment necessary, etc., is to be furnished.
 A detailed clinical record is not necessary. - 2.
-RELATIVITY NOT ESTABLISHED "RNE" ITEMS: "RNE" in the value column indicates new or infrequently performed services for which sufficient data has not been collected to allow establishment of a relativity.
+RELATIVITY NOT ESTABLISHED "RNE" ITEMS: "RNE" in the value column indicates new or infrequently performed services for which sufficient data has not been collected to allow the establishment of relativity.
 "RNE" items are clearly definable and not inherently variable as are BR procedures.
 A report may be necessary. - 3.
-SERVICE "SV" ITEMS: "SV" in the value column indicates the value is to be calculated as the sum of the various services rendered (e.g., office, home, nursing home or hospital visits, consultation or detention, etc.), according to the ground rules covering those services.
-Identify by using the code number of the "SV" item.
-The Value is established by identifying each individual service, listing the code number and its value. - 4.
-MATERIALS AND SUPPLIES: A healthcare provider is not entitled to be reimbursed for supplies and materials normally necessary to perform the service.
-A healthcare provider may charge for other supplies and materials using code 99070.
-A healthcare provider may use an applicable HCPCS code in lieu of code 99070 if the HCPCS code more accurately describes the materials and supplies provided by the healthcare provider; however, the Commission has not adopted the RVUs for HCPCS codes.
-Examples of those items that are and are not reimbursable are listed below.
-Documentation showing actual costs (i.e. manufacturer's invoice dated within one year of the billed date) associated with providing supplies and materials plus fifteen percent (15%) to cover overhead costs will be adequate justification for payment.
-This provision does not apply to retail operations involving drugs or supplies.
-Administration of drugs to patients in a clinical setting is covered under code 99070.
-Prescription drugs provided to patients as a part of the overall treatment regimen but outside of the clinical setting are not included under this code.
+MATERIALS AND SUPPLIES: A healthcare provider is not entitled to be reimbursed for supplies and materials normally necessary to perform a billable service.
+Examples of those items that are not reimbursable are listed below.
+Billing and reimbursement guidelines for materials and supplies that are reimbursable are found in the HCPCS Section of the Fee Schedule.